oven-sh/awesome-bun/README.md

 ### Frameworks

+- [Stric](https://stricjs.netlify.app) - A Bun-first framework for building high performance and scalable web applications and APIs.
 - [Bao.js](https://github.com/mattreid1/baojs) - 🥟 A fast, minimalist web framework for the Bun JavaScript runtime.
 - [Oily.js](https://github.com/ariesclark/oily.js) - A blazingly fast Bun.js filesystem router, with an unpleasantly smooth experience!
 - [bun-bakery](https://github.com/Kapsonfire-DE/bun-bakery) - Bun-Bakery is a web framework for Bun.
 It uses a file based router in style like svelte-kit.
 No need to define routes during runtime.